[Word count: 4007]

-Most of the stories were old, or of Talan origin; Ishin’s family had lived by the forest’s eaves for generations.
+Most of the stories were old, or of Tulan origin; Ishin’s family had lived by the forest’s eaves for generations.
 Tales about the Dragons that inhabited the dark mountain, who seldom interacted with the other races.

 Happily the bike hummed as it bounced along the dirt road toward home.
 Ayla’s partner had cooked a late lunch, delaying Ishin’s return as they’d devoured second and third serves of pie and wild green salad.

 The small lamp at the front of the bike flickered to life as the natural light faded, its narrow beam illuminating the road ahead.
 On a turn the light hit the long roadside grasses, disturbing a swarm of fire-beetles.

 They rose in flight, brown carapaces parting to reveal orange glowing abdomens as they hovered for a moment over the grassy verge before moving as one to find a new resting place.
 Ishin slowed as the insects crossed the road above and around the moving motorbike, their tiny bodies shining like so many sparks in the night.